krulik1/krulik1/README.md

 ## About Me

-I am a results-driven BSc Computing and Human Sciences student with a passion for data science and research.
+I am a results-driven BSc Computing and Biological Sciences student with a passion for data science and research.
 With a GPA of 3.74/4.0.
 I believe that the online nature of my program promotes a self-motivated attitude and strong organization skills.

 My current learning goals are:
 *  Practise medical writing skills for patient education, regulatory writing, essays, and research manuscripts.